 - orange juice, alcohol, gum, candy and mints. - Clear liquids are allowed up to two hours before surgery and include water, black coffee, clear tea, apple juice (no cider), and cranberry juice.
+Have a sports drink the night before surgery.

 You should have absolutely nothing to eat or drink within two hours of your surgery.